-TrainSmart’s number one objective is to align your training needs with your business goals and strategies.
+As a top instructional design company our number one objective is to align your training needs with your business goals and strategies.

 Our fully-scalable instructional methodology is based on a proven five-phase instructional design model.

+Training doesn’t solve all performance problems.
+A training needs assessment is the process of identifying performance-based problems and pinpointing those problems that can or should be addressed through training.
 This type of assessment will determine the performance gap (examining the current performance against the optimal performance) that must be improved to increase productivity, response time, customer satisfaction, etc. A training needs assessment will also evaluate your current training to see if it is relevant as well as establish a direction for future training development.

 There are many factors that impact performance including: tools, incentives, environment, teams, and access to information.
-A needs assessment is most important so that the right solution is determined for the problem at hand.

 Training is only relevant if the audience can apply it to their jobs.
 It must be task-oriented and focused on improving actual on-the-job performance.
 A task analysis will help define the training’s performance objectives for the audience.